19 Types of Moths in Texas

 While Fir Tussock Moth (Orgyia detrita may be aesthetically pleasing, they can also harm their host trees.

-The feeding activity of the larvae can lead to defoliation and weaken the tree’s ability to photosynthesize and grow.
+The larvae’s feeding activity can lead to defoliation and weaken the tree’s ability to photosynthesize and grow.

-Therefore, it is important to monitor populations and take necessary action to prevent any long-term damage.
+Therefore, monitoring populations and taking necessary action to prevent any long-term damage is important.

 8. Eyed Paectes Moth